District Heights–Suitland Line: History

 In 2014, it was proposed for the P12 and V12 to swap routings between Addison Road station and the intersection of Addison Road and Walker Mill Road which will provide a more direct route for the P12 as the V12 is focused to become a neighborhood focused route.
 This was because swapping P12 and V12 routing on Wheeler Road and Shady Glen Drive will provide a more direct route for the P12 as the V12 is already designed to be a more neighborhood-focused service.

 On June 21, 2015, as part of Metro's Better Bus Service initiative, routes P12 and V12 swapped their routing between the intersection of Addison Road and Walker Mill Road and Addison Road station.
 Route P12 would operate along Addison Road, while Route V12 would operate along Shady Glen Drive, Walker Mill Road, and Central Avenue.
 Route P12 became a more direct route while allowing Route V12 to be a neighborhood-focused route.

 During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
 Beginning on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was also suspended beginning on March 21, 2020.
 The line its full schedule between Monday through Saturday beginning on August 23, 2020, but Sunday service remained suspended.

 On September 26, 2020, WMATA proposed to eliminate all Route V12 Sunday service due to low federal funding.
 Route V12 has not operated on Sundays since March 15, 2020 due to Metro's response to the COVID-19 pandemic.
 However on March 14, 2021, route V12 Sunday service was restored.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all V12 weekend service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.